-We also had a panel discussion featuring Rachana Mudraboyina of TransVision; Ditiof Xukia, a member of a queer collective based in Assam; Darvesh Singh Yadavendra, who is the founding member of the Awadh Queer Committee; and Maya Sharma, author of Loving Women: Being Lesbian in Unprivileged India.
+We also had a panel discussion featuring Rachana Mudraboyina of TransVision; Diti of Xukia, a queer collective based in Assam; Darvesh Singh Yadavendra, who is the founding member of the Awadh Queer Committee; and Maya Sharma, author of Loving Women: Being Lesbian in Unprivileged India.
 The session was moderated by Anish Gawande, director of Dara Shikoh Fellowship.

 The closing performance of the day was a special Queeristan concert featuring Rani Ko-HE-Nur (of Sa Re Ga Ma Pa fame), Bidisha Mohanta (of India’s Got Talent fame) and upcoming Waacking star Siddhesh Kamble.